Death or Glory (video game)

-Death or Glory is a multidirectional scrolling shooter developed by Wise Owl Software and published by CRL Group in 1987 for the Commodore 64, Commodore 16, and Plus/4), ZX Spectrum, and Amstrad CPC.
+Death or Glory is a multidirectional scrolling shooter developed by Wise Owl Software and published by CRL Group in 1987 for the Commodore 64, Commodore 16, Plus/4, ZX Spectrum, and Amstrad CPC.
 The player pilots a spaceship and encounters an alien invasion that they then have to defeat.
 The game received average to negative reviews.

 Gameplay

 The player pilots a "spacedozer" destroying empty space stations, and asteroids from space highways.
 The player is given work orders to investigate a remote location that turns out to be an alien invasion.
 The player is forced to engage the fleet before it arrives at their home island planet of New Stratford.

 The player pilots a spacedozer that they use to destroy individual alien ships or pieces of alien mothership.
 The player can use the fire button to drop bombs and rip through the mothership's hull or ram enemy ships to destroy them.